Lectio Divina: 6th Sunday of Easter (A)

 4. Some questions

 a) This passage begins and ends with the same words: the proclamation and invitation to love the Lord.
-I know that, through this lectio divina, he wants to prepare me for a powerful meeting with love; perhaps I am frightened a little, I know that I am not used to this, perhaps I am ashamed, perhaps I feel superior towards these sugary words.
+I know that, through this Lectio divina, he wants to prepare me for a powerful meeting with love; perhaps I am frightened a little, I know that I am not used to this, perhaps I am ashamed, perhaps I feel superior towards these sugary words.
 But he insists and keeps on repeating only this, only Love.
 So what am I going to do?
 Am I going to stay and enter into this relationship, so involved, so upsetting?
 Or shall I go away, run away, because I am afraid, because I don’t feel like committing myself?
 Shall I choose Love, that is, this relationship, this confrontation, this exchange, this reciprocal giving, this giving of myself?
 Or shall I choose to be closed, remain alone in an absurd isolation of one who does not want to stay with his God and with his equals?
 Jesus says: “If you want”; He does not force.
 However, I know that he is waiting for me and has been so for a long time… why wait any longer?

 b) I read and read again this passage, so that these words, so full of meaning, may be better imprinted on my mind and descend into my heart.
 I note that Jesus insistently says “you”, when referring to his disciples, those then with him but also those of today, that is us, each one of us seen and looked at by Him with a unique, personal, unrepeatable love that cannot be given away or substituted.
 I know that I too am included in that “you”, which seems generic but is not.
 I try to read again Jesus’ words and allow myself to be involved more directly; I place myself face to face, eyes to eyes with Jesus and let him tell me all, using that “you” full of love, using my name that only he really knows….
 If you love me, my Father will send you another Consoler; you know him; he dwells near you and will be within you; I shall not leave you an orphan, I shall come back to you; you will see me; you will live; you will know that I am in the Father and you in me and I in you.

 c) Now we meet an important expression of Jesus, repeated twice: “keep my commandments”.
 This is an important and fundamental fact, because the authenticity of my love relationship with the Lord depends on it; if I do not keep his commandments, then I do not love him.
 But I try to ask myself more carefully what does the verb “keep” mean, which looks so cold, so distant.
 I find it for instance in Mt 27: 36, where we read that the soldiers kept watch over the crucified Jesus; it is then a matter of close and scrupulous watching, an untiring watchfulness.
 On the other hand in Jn 2: 10, it appears with the meaning of keeping in store, reserving, as Jesus says of the good wine kept until last.
 2 Timothy 4: 7 uses the verb in that wonderful verse on faith: “I have fought the good fight, I have finished the course, I have kept the faith”.
-This emphasises the effort, the great care used to safeguard and watch over that precious thing, faith.
+This emphasizes the effort, the great care used to safeguard and watch over that precious thing, faith.
 In Jn 17: 15, Jesus prays the Father to keep his own from the evil one, that is to preserve, protect, so that nothing and no one would harm or disperse them.

 This is not simply a cold and external keeping of the commandments of God or of Jesus, but much more; this is a relationship of love, a being careful, protecting, keeping in life.
-Fundamentally it is realising that which I am told or asked, in my day to day life, every moment and in every situation.
+Fundamentally it is realizing that which I am told or asked, in my day to day life, every moment and in every situation.

 5. A key to the reading